tscanlin/developers.optimizely.com/src/content/android/changelog/index.md

 # Optimizely Android SDK Changelog

+### 1.3.3
+November 30, 2015

+*Bug Fixes:*
+- Fixed incompatibility with edit or preview mode on older Android devices (API 17 and below)

+### 1.3.2
+November 25, 2015

+*Bug Fixes:*
+- Optimizely will no longer completely disable itself if there are no running esperiments, which prevented users from starting the editor

 ### 1.3.1
 November 12, 2015

 *Bug Fixes:*
-- Optimizely will no longer disable itself if it crashes on the main thread for debug builds, only for release builds
+- Optimizely will not disable itself if it crashes on the main thread for debug builds, only for release builds
 - Adjusted OkHttp dependency for increased stability